Why Imperial FloatsWhy choose Imperial over a cheaper competitor?

 Proper dual process hot dipped galvanizing is expensive and takes time.
 Most Chinese manufacturers will save time and money by single dipping their product as it looks reasonable to the untrained eye.
 A single rapid dip is faster and much cheaper though leads to very thin galvanic adhesion with most of the molten coating draining away as it does not have time to chemically bond to the substrate correctly.
 The second coat is even slower as the metals must now anneal and chemically bond to each other to form a proper monolithic bonded coating.
 Imperials true dual hot dipped process creates a 70+ micron coating that is far thicker than our competitors and rated with a service life exceeding 100 years.

-Atop our purpose made fibreglass heavy duty flooring sits our thematically sealed dimple finish, 10mm non-slip rubber flooring providing further protection, ease of cleaning and comfort.
+Atop our purpose made fiberglass heavy duty flooring and our walls sits our thematically sealed dimple finish, Pirelli 10mm non-slip rubber flooring providing further protection, ease of cleaning and comfort.
 All of this is sealed in with industrial grade UV stabilized Sikaflex 291 as used by Sea Ray and Bayliner boats to chemically weld together massive boat hulls to designed to endure the worlds harshest conditions for decades.

 Suspension and Axels: